-A Fuzzy Gradient Chance-Constrained Evacuation Model for Managing Risks of Nuclear Power Plants under Multiple Uncertainties
+A Fuzzy Gradient Chance-Constrained Evacuation Model for Managing Risks under Uncertain Climatic and Environmental Conditions

 Keywords: evacuation management, fuzzy gradient chance-constrained programming, optimization, uncertainty, nuclear power plants,